HL7/FHIR-ONC-Meds/pages/_includes/medicationadministration-intro.md

-The [MedicationAdministration] resources can be used to record a patient consuming or otherwise being administered a medication.
-For more information about the context for their usages, refer to the medication domains's [boundaries section].
-This profile sets minimum expectations for the MedicationAdministration resource to record, search and fetch medications associated with a patient.
+The [MedicationAdministration](todo.html) resource is used to record a patient consuming or otherwise being administered a medication.
+For more information about the context and usage, refer to the [resource page](todo.html) in the FHIR specification.
+This profile sets minimum expectations for recording, searching and fetching a patient's MedicationAdministration resource.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-MedicationAdministration profile:
+The following are example usage scenarios:

 - Query for medications that have been administered to a particular patient
 - Query for all medications administered during an encounter
 - Query for all medications which were not administered during an encounter

 ##### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and terminology requirements.

 **Each MedicationAdministration must have:**